-In the world of high caliber private label skincare, there are two skincare ingredients that stand at the top of the anti aging pyramid, and we love them both.
-Vitamin C and retinol, two anti aging skincare powerhouses that deliver powerful skin healing and real results in real time.
-What’s interesting is that it’s not often you see a private label skincare product that features both at the same time.
+In the world of high caliber private label skincare, there are two skincare ingredients standing at the top of the anti-aging pyramid, and we love them both.
+Vitamin C and retinol, two anti-aging skincare powerhouses delivering powerful skin healing and verifiable results in real time.
+What’s interesting is it’s not often you see a private label skin care product featuring both at the same time.
 But why?
 Must there be Camp Vitamin C and Camp Retinol, or can the two ingredients reign side by side, all the while smoothing out our fine lines and wrinkles with effortless, perfect grace?

-The answer is that yes, they can reign the world of skincare excellence together, as long as they are in the right form.
-This is especially important when it comes to retinol, or vitamin A. For many people, though they love using retinol, their experience is tainted by the irritation that their skin inevitably experiences upon regular use.
-Though the retinol is great for fine lines, skin sagging and darkly colored hyperpigmentation, it can also be really drying and irritating to the skin.
+The answer is yes, they can reign the world of skin care together, as long as they are in the right form.
+This is especially important when it comes to retinol, or vitamin A. For many people, though they love using retinol, their experience is tainted by the irritation their skin inevitably experiences upon regular use.
+Though the use of retinol is great for fine lines, skin sagging and darkly colored hyperpigmentation, it can also cause major drying and irritation of the skin.
 This makes it a difficult private label skincare ingredient to fully get behind because, for some, the cons outweigh the pros.

 So, which will it be?
 Vitamin C, or Vitamin A?
 If it’s up to us, the answer is: BOTH!

 There’s no reason you can’t combine both of these vitamins to receive the maximum amount of skincare support, and our private label program is here to help you create the best power-packed skincare products possible.
 RainShadow Labs has been manufacturing natural and organic private label skincare for over 35 years; let us use our expertise to help you create the skincare line of your dreams.